Sir Edward Knatchbull, 9th Baronet: Background and education

-Knatchbull was the son of Sir Edward Knatchbull, 8th Baronet, and Mary, daughter and heiress of William Western Hugessen, of Provender House in Norton, Kent, and was educated at Christ Church, Oxford, and matriculated in 1800.

-He was elected a Fellow of the Royal Society in 1802 and was called to the Bar at Lincoln's Inn in 1803.
-In 1819 he succeeded in the baronetcy on the death of his father.
+Knatchbull was born on 20 December 1781, the son of Sir Edward Knatchbull, 8th Baronet, and his wife Mary, daughter and heiress of William Western Hugessen of Provender House in Norton, Kent.
+He was educated at Christ Church, Oxford, matriculating in 1800, and was elected a Fellow of the Royal Society in 1802.
+In 1803 he was called to the Bar at Lincoln's Inn.
+He succeeded his father in the baronetcy in 1819.